Will your French visa actually pass?

 When to Get Help

 Getting renter’s insurance in France is one of the simpler administrative tasks of your move.
-If you run into issues with a provider not accepting your payment method or not delivering the certificate in time, Concierge Membership can handle French provider communication for you.
+If you run into issues with a provider not accepting your payment method or not delivering the certificate in time, Access Membership can handle French provider communication for you.

 FAQ